briworkman/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  Sessions tore data about a user, they prevent having to login every time they navigate to a new page in your browser

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  bcrypt hashes the users passwords, making it harder for them to be stolen

 - [ ] What does bcrypt do to slow down attackers?

+  bcrypt turns the users password into a string of numbers and letters that cannot be reversible no matter what you do

 - [ ] What are the three parts of the JSON Web Token?

+  Header, payload, signature

 ## Minimum Viable Product